 - 1. Orientation.
-To the maximum extent feasible, the primary entrance and façade of individual buildings shall be oriented towards: - a. primary, internal, or perimeter streets; or - b. common open space, such as interior courtyards, parks, or on-site natural areas or features with a clearly defined and easily accessible pedestrian circulation system. - 2.
+To the maximum extent feasible, the primary entrance and façade of individual buildings within a multi-family development shall be oriented towards: - a.
+Primary, internal, or perimeter streets; or - b.
+Common open space, such as interior courtyards, parks, or on-site natural areas or features with a clearly defined and easily accessible pedestrian circulation system. - 2.
 Garages.
 Garage entries shall be internalized in building groupings and located away from street frontages or accessed using an alley. - 3.
 Massing and Form.
 One (1) or more of the following techniques shall be used to reduce the overall bulk and mass of individual buildings: - a.
-Breaking up the mass of the multi-family building by stepping back the façade (minimum two feet deep and one foot wide) for every 30 feet of building frontage so that the building appears from the street to be separate homes.
+Breaking up the mass of the multi-family building by stepping back the façade (minimum two feet deep and one foot wide) for every 30 feet of building frontage so that the building appears